jdraths/class-notes/content/blog/class-4/index.md

 ---
-title: Class 4 - Why?
+title: Class 4 - Start, Stop, Continue
 date: "2022-09-07T01:17:41Z"
 description: Who and what are we here for?
 ---